FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

   - **Leverage Components:** Create reusable components for elements that repeat throughout your project (e.g., product cards, list items, headers, footers).
   - **Utilize Parameters:** Pass data and customize component instances using parameters instead of duplicating and hardcoding values.
   - **Review for Redundancies:** Before submitting, carefully examine your project for any unnecessarily duplicated pages, widgets, or action chains that could be consolidated or streamlined.

+#### 5.15 Library Values Implementation (Libraries Only)

+- **Criteria:** Libraries must use [Library Values](../../resources/projects/libraries.md) for sensitive keys and customizable elements that users need to configure.
+- **Why It Matters:** Library Values allow users to safely provide their own API keys and customize critical configuration without modifying the library's core functionality.
+This improves security and makes libraries more flexible and reusable.
+- **What To Do:**
+  - **Identify Configurable Elements:** Review your library for any API keys, endpoints, or other values that users should be able to customize.
+  - **Create Library Values:** Set up Library Values for these configurable elements in Settings > App Settings > Publish as Library.
+  - **Document Requirements:** Clearly explain in your item description if any Library Values are required for your library to function correctly.
+  - **Test Configuration:** Verify that your library functions correctly when Library Values are changed by users.

+#### 5.16 Automated Tests (Strongly Recommended)

+- **Criteria:** Projects should include automated tests that verify core functionality and key user workflows.
+While not required for approval, this is strongly recommended for libraries and will positively impact visibility.
+- **Why It Matters:** Automated tests help ensure reliability, catch regressions, and demonstrate your commitment to quality.
+They also improve your item's visibility.
+- **What To Do:**
+  - **Add Integration Tests:** Use FlutterFlow's [automated testing](../../testing/automated-tests.md) features to verify your item's core functionality.
+  - **Test Key Workflows:** Focus on testing critical user paths and features that users will rely on.
+  - **For Libraries:** Since libraries are often used as building blocks in larger applications, thorough testing is particularly important to:
+    - Verify that Library Values are properly implemented
+    - Ensure core functionality works across different configurations
+    - Demonstrate expected behavior to potential users
+    - Catch issues before they affect downstream applications

 ### 6. Value (Paid Items)